 Easter Sunday I cut up a stalk of celery.
 I put some in the potato salad and set some out with dip.
 I saved the pieces with the leaves attached to make broth later.
-After dinner, I put the leftover cut up celery in a green bag; but the tops I put in a zip lock bag thinking I would make the broth the next day.
+After dinner, I put the leftover cut up celery in a green bag; but the tops I put in a ziplock bag thinking I would make the broth the next day.

 I learned three things: